 |

-similar in concept to the Cornish pasty but goes one stage further.
-The pasty
+local delicacy is similar in concept to the Cornish pasty but goes one stage further.

-gives a complete meal in one package but contains only the first course!
-The
+The pasty gives a complete meal in one package but contains only the first

-Bedfordshire Clanger is a suet based pastry with meat at one end and jam at
+course!
+The Bedfordshire Clanger is a suet based pastry with meat at one end

-the other and was the original ‘Ploughman’s Lunch’.
-Great care would have to
+and jam at the other and was the original ‘Ploughman’s Lunch’.
+Great care

 |